mobiletoly/go-oversync/docs/documentation/advanced-concepts.md

 - The first `GET /sync/pull` response returns `stable_bundle_seq`.
 - Follow-up requests must keep using that ceiling until it is reached.
 - Clients advance `last_bundle_seq_seen` only after durable local bundle apply.
+- Bundle history is retained only above the user's `retained_bundle_floor`.
+- Pull or accepted-push replay at or below the retained floor returns `history_pruned`; snapshot rebuild is the recovery path.

 ## Snapshot rebuilds